Marshall Road: History

 Marshall Road was originally constructed as an unsealed track in the 1950s or 1960s.
 In the 1970s, it was sealed.
 However, it was still a minor road on the outskirts of Perth.
 The area around the road gradually started to be developed in the 1990s, and is continuing to this day.

 In the late 1990s, Lord Street was extended south of Marshall Road.
 This involved a small realignment of Marshall Road.
 Marshall Road was also realigned approximately 200 m south in Malaga during the late 1990s, including a partial upgrade to dual carriageway between Beach Road and Bellefin Drive.
 In 2002, Altone Road was connected to Marshall Road.
 Between 2006 and 2008, Marshall Road was duplicated between Bellefin Drive and Beechboro Road North.
 Between 2008 and 2010, the eastern terminus of Marshall Road was converted into a roundabout, as a result of the area getting busier due to suburban development.

 In August 2010, construction started on extending Hepburn Avenue south from its previous terminus to Marshall Road.
 It was planned to be finished in April 2011, but it was delayed.
 Eventually, it opened in June 2012.
 In February 2018, the intersection of Marshall Road and Hepburn Avenue was permanently closed to make way for the extension of Tonkin Highway as part of the NorthLink WA project.
 As part of that project, a bridge was constructed to carry Marshall Road over Tonkin Highway.
 The bridge was built just north of the existing Marshall Road alignment, so that the road could remain open during construction.
 The bridge opened in November 2018 as a two lane single carriageway, and as a four lane dual carriageway in April 2019.

 In 2018 and 2019, as part of the New Lord Street project, a small portion of Marshall Road was rebuilt on a new alignment as a four lane dual carriageway, and a new intersection was built with New Lord Street, later called Drumpellier Drive.
 Various closures of this part of Marshall Road occurred during this time.

-Future

-The Morley-Ellenbrook railway line is going to be constructed partially along the north side of Marshall Road between Beechboro Road North and Drumpellier Drive.